 In the Galapagos Islands, the animals are all blissfully unaware that just a few hundred miles away their kin would have been clubbed, clobbered, feathered, skinned, boiled up with some potatoes or sold by the likes of us faster than you could say evolutionary biology.

-Galapagos journeys cover great distances and reveal a wide scope of landscapes.
+Santa Cruz II cover great distances and reveal a wide scope of landscapes of the Galapagos.
 Strong currents and deep waters lead to surprisingly great differences among flora and fauna of individual islands, as Darwin already found more than 150 years ago.
 As he discovered, “the natural history of these islands is eminently curious, and well deserves attention.”
 This is truest for the quintessential BIG15 animal species and notable iconic islands.
-Backed by close to a half century of experience on the Galapagos Islands, Metropolitan Touring will take you on voyages that balance each journey with an optimum combination of wildlife, geography, shore activities and wonderful service.
+Backed by close to a half-century of experience in the Galapagos Islands, Santa Cruz II will take you on a unique travel experience that balances each journey with an optimum combination of wildlife, geography, shore activities, and wonderful service.